birusod/rds_2023/2023/w46_Diwali_Sales/README.md

 Today's objective: create custom functions to visualize a selected categorical variables that:
- - use ggplot adn highcharter
+ - use ggplot and highcharter
  - are flexible to update grouping variable, subtile, fill color...